 The Credit Agreement contains customary financial covenants and events of default under which the obligation could be accelerated and/or the interest rate increased.
-The Company was in compliance with all financial covenants as of August 26, 2018.
+The Company was in compliance with all financial covenants as of November 25, 2018.

 On November 1, 2016, the Company entered into an interest rate swap contract (the "2016 Swap") with BMO at a notional amount of \$50 million.
 The 2016 Swap has the effect of changing the Company's Term Loan obligation from a variable interest rate to a fixed 30-day LIBOR rate of 1.22%.
-As of August 26, 2018, the interest rate on the Term Loan was 4.09%.
 For further discussion regarding the Company's use of derivative instruments, see the Financial Instruments section of Note 1 - Organization, Basis of Presentation, and Summary of Significant Accounting Policies.

 On June 25, 2018, the Company entered into an interest rate swap contract (the "2018 Swap") with BMO at a notional amount of \$30.0 million.
-The 2018 Swap has the effect of converting the Company's Revolver obligation from a variable interest rate to a fixed 30-day LIBOR rate of 2.74%.
+The 2018 Swap has the effect of converting the first \$30.0 million of the total outstanding amount of the Company's 30-day LIBOR borrowings from a variable interest rate to a fixed 30-day LIBOR rate of 2.74%.